 The Annual Tax on Enveloped Dwellings, or ATED, was originally introduced to make it less attractive to hold a high value property, worth in excess of £2m, in a limited company structure.

 From April 2016, the £2m taxable value was reduced, putting any property worth over £500,000 firmly within the grasps of ATED.
 Properties falling inside this tax face an even higher rate of Stamp Duty, an annual tax levy and Capital Gains Tax on the disposal of the asset.
-Thankfully, there are exemptions, however its crucial that your company is formed correctly to benefit from these.
+Thankfully, there are exemptions, however it is crucial that your company is formed correctly to benefit from these.

 A good accountant will navigate their way around the ATED rules with the help of a good specialist mortgage adviser.